 Playing to your strengths and leaning towards your interests is key, but you should make sure to test the waters first.
 Internet research only goes so far – it is only by experiencing specialisms that you can really make a judgement, as explored in the next section covering legal work experience.

 Gaining plenty of legal work experience is crucial in determining the area of law you’d like to work in.
 There are several options available to you, which you can find out more about in our legal work experience guide.
 However, a vacation scheme is one of the most beneficial forms of work experience for law students.
 Vacation schemes are placements run by law firms that allow undergraduates or postgraduates the opportunity to get a flavour for many different practice areas over a number of weeks.

 During your vacation scheme, you will be exposed to the inner workings of a law firm, as well as being involved in live cases and transactions.
 Each placement is reflective of the areas of law the firm covers, so it is important to look into this beforehand.

 Many firms will offer interviews for training contracts to vacation scheme candidates who make a good impression.
 Equally, if you felt that the placement wasn’t quite up your street, it gives you the opportunity to explore other avenues.

-It’s also worth shadowing lawyers to get an idea of their daily lives and having honest conversations with them about the intricacies of their jobs.
+It’s also worth shadowing those in Lawyer jobs to get an idea of their daily lives and having honest conversations with them about the intricacies of their jobs.
 You can get in touch directly with a firm or use personal connections to acquire this valuable experience.